manuelstofer/koboldmaki/Readme.md

 ## Usage

 Its very similar to Backbone views.
-One of the main differences is that koboldmaki views are event emitters.
+One of the main differences is that Koboldmaki views are event emitters.
 The way to instantiate views is different as well.
 Koboldmaki is not class based.

 ```Javascript